skittleguy/Gwater2-But-More-Values/README.md

 | MacOS   | Any | Mac    | ❔ |

 # Installation
-- For Windows (Installer):
+### For Windows (Installer):
 1. Subscribe to the workshop item, and close the game
 2. Go to the releases tab, and download the .bat installer
 3. Run it.
 Type 1 to install
+4. TODO

-- For Windows (Manual, if installer fails)
+### For Windows (Manual, if installer fails)
 1. Subscribe to the workshop item, and close the game
 2. TODO

-- For Linux:
+### For Linux:
 1. Native Linux currently does not work.
 See [Compilation](#compilation) for more information
 2. For now, use proton and follow the Windows installation steps

-- For Developers:
+### For Developers:
 1. cd to `GarrysMod/garrysmod/addons/`
 2. run `git clone https://github.com/meetric1/gwater2` in a terminal.
 3. Unsubscribe to the workshop version if you have it installed
 4. If you wish to work on the C++, make sure to clone recursively.
 See [Compilation](#compilation) for more info

 <!--
 # Technical details